 - 1. No trees shall be planted within the confines of the right-of-way.
 We consider trees as those plants that grow to an excess of five (5-feet) feet in height at maturity.
 Taller trees inhibit access to the pipeline and their roots can damage the pipeline.
-Shrubs or bushes less than five (5-feet) feet in height may be located on VGS's right-of-way provided they are not planted within ten (10-feet) feet of the pipeline, or between the pipelines in a multiple line situation.
-In either of these cases, VGS will be glad to locate its pipeline for you.
+Small shrubs or bushes less than five (5-feet) feet in height may be permitted to be located on VGS's right-of-way provided they are not planted within ten (10-feet) feet of the pipeline, or between the pipelines in a multiple line situation.
+In either of these cases, VGS can locate our pipelines for you.
 No permanent planting of any type within ten (10-feet) feet of the pipeline is allowed.
-Please note under the terms of the right-of-way agreement, VGS still reserves the right to remove any trees, shrubs or other obstructions, without compensation, that may interfere with the operation and maintenance of its facilities. - 2.
+Please note under the terms of the right-of-way agreement, VGS still reserves the right to remove any trees, shrubs or other obstructions, without compensation, that may interfere with the operation and maintenance of its facilities.
+As such, it is in your best interest to consult with VGS prior to locating shrubs or bushes within the right-of-way area. - 2.
 No earth shall be removed from the surface of the right-of-way, for such removal can expose the pipeline to damage.
 Small amounts of fill may be added with VGS's prior approval, provided it is clean fill, free of rocks, stumps, and debris.
 No water impoundment is allowed within VGS's right-of-way.

 - 3. No structures shall be located on the right-of-way.
 This includes, but is not limited to houses, utility sheds, garages, swimming pools, house trailers, wells, sewer systems, etc. VGS must be able to access and maintain the pipeline at all times.
-Permanent fences may be located across the right-of-way if provisions are made for VGS crews and equipment to gain access through them by proper placement of suitable gates.
+Permanent fences located across the right-of-way require prior written authorization from VGS.
+Such authorization shall include provisions to address VGS access, proper gates, locks, damage waiver, etc..
 If you install a lock on the gate, VGS must have its own set of keys or the combination. - 4.
 Underground utilities crossing VGS's pipeline shall be installed below the pipeline, with a minimum of 12 inches of vertical clearance and 36 inches of horizontal clearance so as not to interfere with the pipeline.
-Utilities include sewers, drain lines, water pipes, gas pipes, underground electric or telephone cables, etc. These facilities are not to be placed parallel to our pipeline within VGS's right-of-way.
-Septic systems shall not be built on VGS's right-of-way. - 5.
+Utilities include sewers, drain lines, water pipes, gas pipes, underground electric or telephone cables, communication and fiberoptic cables, etc. These facilities are not to be placed parallel to our pipeline within VGS's right-of-way.
+Septic systems shall not be built on VGS's right-of-way.
+All utility plans must be approved by VGS, prior to installation.
+VGS reserves the right to have an inspector onsite while work is being performed inside the right-of-way area. - 5.
 No heavy equipment is to be moved across the right-of-way prior to notifying VGS.